BanelingRush/ExoCord-Server-Cloner-and-Mirrorer/README.md

 ## Docker Setup Example

-- Setup you .env file as before build your image. docker build . -t bb/discord-mirror
+- Setup you .env file as before build your image.
+- execute :
+  docker build . -t bb/discord-mirror

+- Pass in .env file to container to pass in your token and target server.
+- execute :
-- Pass in .env file to container. docker run --env-file C:\.env -d bb/discord-mirror
+  docker run --env-file C:\.env -d bb/discord-mirror